-The feature encoder takes a feature matrix $X$ with missing entries filled with zero and its corresponding missing mask $M$ as input, and produces a dense feature matrix $Z \in R^{N \times d}$ as the output.
-Let $X_i=[f_i^1, f_i^2, ..., f_i^k]$ be the $i$-th row/observation from the input feature matrix.
-We first project each feature $f_i^j$ into a $d$-dimensional feature space through the embedding layer (EB).
-Since the embedding layer cannot handle continuous features directly, we process each continuous feature separately by concatenating it with a unique one-hot vector.
-Next, we multiply the concatenated feature through a one-layer feedforward neural network, where the parameters of the layer are shared for all continuous features.
-In practice, we found this way is more less prone to overfitting than simply passing each continuous feature through a separate feedforward layer.
+The feature encoder takes a feature matrix $X$ with missing entries filled with zero and its corresponding missing mask $M$ as input, and produces a dense feature matrix $Z$ in $R^{N \times d}$ as the output.
+Concretely, given $X_{i\cdot}$, the $i$-th row/observation from the input feature matrix, we first project each feature $X_{ij}$ into a $d$-dimensional feature space through an embedding layer.
+The classic embedding layer cannot handle continuous features directly.
+Therefore, we process each continuous feature separately by concatenating it with a one-hot vector (unique for each continuous feature) and then pass it through a one-layer feedforward neural network.
+The parameters of the layer are shared for all continuous features.